 Florida shakes up secondary after dismal game at Tennessee

-GAINESVILLE, Fla.
-(AP) Florida coach Billy Napier is shaking up his secondary after the Gators allowed 349 yards passing - including 247 of those on eight plays - in a loss at Tennessee.
+GAINESVILLE, Fla. — Florida coach Billy Napier is shaking up his secondary after the Gators allowed 349 yards passing – including 247 of those on eight plays – in a loss at Tennessee.

 Freshman Kamari Wilson will replace Dean and make his first college start Sunday against Eastern Washington.